 Schisandra is a prime example of a whole food.
 To my knowledge there are no isolates or even standardized extracts (those that are tested to make sure a certain percentage of certain bio-actively proven component[s] are in the final product) of this wonderful plant.
 I haven’t really checked that hard though so it would not be surprising to find one out there somewhere.

-In our hubris to make everything “better” these days, let us not forget that the universal Nature we inhabit, that we are a part of, has been at this far, far longer then we.
+In our hubris to make everything “better” these days, let us not forget that the universal Nature we inhabit, that we are a part of, has been at this far, far longer than we have.

 So just remember, cofactors are really important and are best sourced in those foods we’ve been eating for generations.
 With that I turn you to the list below.